Reggie Miller: "Eight points in nine seconds"

-Around this time, Miller hosted a talk show on WTHR called The Reggie Miller Show.
+Following the 1996 season, Miller became a free agent for the first time, and after lengthy negotiations that lasted right up until the start of training camp in late September, the Pacers and Miller eventually agreed on a 4-year, $36 million contract.

 After missing the playoffs in the 1997 season, the Pacers returned to the postseason in 1998.
-They defeated the Cleveland Cavaliers and Knicks en route to the Eastern Conference Finals where they faced Michael Jordan and the defending champion Bulls.
+They defeated the Cleveland Cavaliers and Knicks en route to the Eastern Conference Finals, where they faced Michael Jordan and the defending champion Bulls.
 On May 25, 1998, the Pacers trailed Chicago 2–1 in the series and were behind 94–93 in Game 4 at home in Market Square Arena with 2.9 seconds left.
 Miller got free from Jordan, caught the inbound pass from Derrick McKey, turned and made a game-winning 3-pointer with 0.7 seconds to go.
-The Pacers eventually pushed the series to a decisive Game 7 in Chicago, a game in which the Pacers led in the fourth quarter before fading in the final two minutes.
+The Pacers eventually pushed the series to Game 7 in Chicago, where the Pacers led in the fourth quarter before fading in the final two minutes.
 The Bulls won 88–83 and went on to win their sixth and final championship of the Michael Jordan/Scottie Pippen era.

-Following Jordan's retirement, Miller and the Pacers were considered one of the favorites in the East heading into the lockout-shortened 1999 season.
-After earning the No. 2 seed in the East, the Pacers once again met the Knicks in the Eastern Conference Finals.
-That series came to a disappointing end for Indiana, as the eighth-seeded Knicks upset the Pacers in six games.
-In the decisive sixth game, Miller had one of the worst performances of his career, scoring just 8 points on 3-of-18 shooting from the field.
-He also missed seven of his eight 3-point attempts.
+With Jordan retired, Miller and the Pacers were considered a favorite in the East heading into the lockout-shortened 1999 season.
+After earning the No. 2 seed in the East, the Pacers once again met the Knicks in the Eastern Conference Finals, where the eighth-seeded Knicks upset the Pacers in six games.
+In the decisive sixth game, Miller had one of the worst performances of his career, scoring just eight points on 3-of-18 shooting from the field.
+He missed all but one of his eight 3-point attempts.

 NBA Finals appearance

-In Game 1 of the Eastern Conference Semifinals against the Philadelphia 76ers on May 6, 2000, Miller and teammate Jalen Rose each scored 40 points—becoming the highest-scoring pair of teammates in playoff history, in the Pacers' 108–91 victory.
+In Game 1 of the Eastern Conference Semifinals against the Philadelphia 76ers on May 6, 2000, Miller and teammate Jalen Rose each scored 40 points, becoming the highest-scoring pair of teammates in playoff history, in the Pacers' 108–91 victory.
 The Pacers won that series 4–2 and returned to the Eastern Conference Finals for the fifth time in seven years.
 This time they finally broke through, defeating the rival Knicks 4–2.
-Game 6 at Madison Square Garden on June 2, 2000 was sealed by Miller's 34 points, with 17 coming in the fourth quarter to help Indiana clinch the series with a 93–80 victory over the Knicks.
+Game 6 at Madison Square Garden on June 2, 2000, was sealed by Miller's 34 points, with 17 coming in the fourth quarter to help Indiana clinch the series with a 93–80 victory over the Knicks.

-The Pacers advanced to the NBA Finals for the first and only time in franchise history, facing the Los Angeles Lakers led by Shaquille O'Neal and Kobe Bryant.
+The Pacers advanced to the NBA Finals for the first time in franchise history, facing the Los Angeles Lakers led by Shaquille O'Neal and Kobe Bryant.
 The Pacers lost the series 4–2 as Miller averaged 24.3 points per game for the series.

+Following the Finals, Miller became a free agent again, and would re-sign on a 3-year, $36 million contract.